apache/flink/docs/dev/task_failure_recovery.md

 under the License.
 -->

-Flink supports different restart strategies which control how the jobs are restarted in case of a failure.
+When a task failure happens, Flink needs to restart the failed task and other affected tasks to recover the job to a normal state.

+Restart strategies and failover strategies are used to control the task restarting.
+Restart strategies decide whether and when the failed/affected tasks can be restarted.
+Failover strategies decide which tasks should be restarted to recover the job.

+* This will be replaced by the TOC
+{:toc}

+## Restart Strategies

 The cluster can be started with a default restart strategy which is always used when no job specific restart strategy has been defined.
 In case that the job is submitted with a restart strategy, this strategy overrides the cluster's default setting.

-* This will be replaced by the TOC
-{:toc}

-## Overview

 The default restart strategy is set via Flink's configuration file `flink-conf.yaml`.
 The configuration parameter *restart-strategy* defines which strategy is taken.